estenhl/pyment-public/README.md

-Repository containing code, models and tutorials for the paper "Deep neural networks learn general and clinically relevant represen- tations of the ageing brain"
+Repository containing code, models and tutorials for the paper "Deep neural networks learn general and clinically relevant representations of the ageing brain"

 # Installation (via terminal and Anaconda)